241209-JavaReactAWS/Project1-Mauricio-Thierry/README.md

 - **Person Responsible**: Mauricio

 ### Admin Dashboard
 - **Description**: Displays a list of all users and their respective borrowed books.
-Includes functionality to add new books, remove borrowed books, and manage the library system.
+Includes functionality to add new books, remove borrowed books.
 - **Person Responsible**: Thierry

 ### Book List Page
-- **Description**: Lists all available books in the library, with options to borrow or return books depending on user roles.
+- **Description**: THIS PAGE IS NOW PART OF USER DASHBOARD
 - **Person Responsible**: Mauricio

 ## Backend